Logo

 Albert Pike Highway was an auto trail that extended more than 900 miles from Hot Springs, Arkansas, to Colorado Springs, Colorado, crossing the Ozark Mountains and passing through Fort Smith, Muskogee, Tulsa, Dodge City, La Junta and Pueblo.

-Albert Pike first wrote about the Klan in an April 16,1868 editorial in the Memphis Daily Appeal, indicating that his main problems lay not with its aims, but with its methods and leadership.
+Albert Pike first wrote about the Ku Klux Klan less than three years after the Klan's founding, in an April 16,1868 editorial in the Memphis Daily Appeal.

 However, the office of Grand Dragon, which Davis claims Albert Pike once held, is explicitly mentioned in the 1867 Klan constitution.